April 28, 2026 • 7 min read

 - Is it safe enough to trust with a full iPhone photo library?

-Source note: This article uses Swipewipe's homepage, Swipewipe's FAQ, Swipewipe's App Store listing, and MWM's June 25, 2024 announcement, all checked on April 28, 2026.
+Source note: This article uses Swipewipe's homepage, Swipewipe's FAQ, and Swipewipe's U.S. App Store listing, all checked on June 11, 2026.

 What Swipewipe's official sources say